awsdocs/aws-datasync-user-guide/doc_source/deploy-agents.md

 After you deploy an agent, you [choose a service endpoint](choose-service-endpoint.md)\.

-## Deploy your agent on Hyper\-V<a name="create-hyper-v-agent"></a>
+## Deploy your agent on Microsoft Hyper\-V<a name="create-hyper-v-agent"></a>

-You can download and deploy an AWS DataSync agent in your Hyper\-V environment and then activate it\.
+You can download and deploy an AWS DataSync agent in your Microsoft Hyper\-V environment and then activate it\.
 You can also use an existing agent instead of deploying a new one\.
 You can use a previously created agent if it can access your self\-managed storage and if it's activated in the same AWS Region\.

 **To deploy an agent on Hyper\-V**